MaxPoon/EE4483-Artificial-Intelligence-and-Data-Mining/CA3/README.md

 ####i.
 Do you find any “interesting” rules?
 What are they?
 Briefly explain why.

 When the minimum support is higher, it takes much shorter time to calculate the confidence of the association rules that meet the minimum support.
 When I set the minimum support 5% or 10%, my program returned the result immediately.
 And it takes a few seconds when there is no minimum support requirement.

+Although 5% and 10% seem to be small, only a few association rules meet this requirement.
+That is why the running time is much shorter when this minimum requirement is set.

 ####j.
 State what software tool(s) and functions you use to complete this homework.